 You’ve most definitely heard of people holidaying in Ko Samui and Chiang Mai, but Kanchanaburi?
 Probably not.
 But its lesser-known status doesn’t mean it isn’t worth a visit in its own right.
 Home to the Death Railway built by prisoners of war during World War II, the town is steeped in history.
 But beneath its dark history, it is blessed with breath-taking waterfalls, temples, lakes and jungle.
 Take a trip to Erawan National Park; with seven levels of waterfalls, the views are unrivalled.
 This is definitely one for Instagram.

 7. Bohol, Philippines

 Often listed as one of Asia’s best diving and snorkeling sites, Bohol is the picturesque beauty that dreams are made of.
 Whilst the popular Boracay is known for its party atmosphere, Bohol is far more laid back and kinder on the purse strings.
 Bohol is a secret to international tourists, and yet, it offers some of the most picturesque views in Asia.
+Getting from Cebu to Bohol is made possible with the different travel services that they have to offer.
 The Chocolate Hills are a main attraction in Bohol, with two of the 1247 hills converted into tourist resorts, and dolphin watching is also popular with both residents and tourists alike.